tophat/monodeploy/README.md

 The CLI provides a few sensible defaults, however if using the Node API, you will have to provide all relevant information.

+You can also pass a `--config-file` flag to load options from a configuration file.
+The file should export an object matching the MonodeployConfiguration interface (with all properties as optional).
+CLI flags take precedence over the configuration file.

 ### Node API

 To use the API: